sohamray19/distilBertNQ/README.md

 Then, I did an ablation study by starting with the best suggested optimizer using weight decay and a scheduler and then removed them one by one to observe the impact it made.
 This helped me find the optimal optimizer configuration.
 I also experimented with different loss functions and have presented my results in the excel sheet referenced below in the hyperparameter tuning section.
+To minimize expenditure, I used Google colab for the most part, and paperspace only at the very end.
 * **Data**: I have used the preprocessed training dataset provided in the bert-joint-baseline model.
 I have also written a script to generate the validation set in a similar fashion.
 Not only does the smaller size make the data easier to deal with, but also it evens out the number of instances with NULL values, as well as adds the special tokens for where the answers are most often found.